 If you’re under 16 and want contraception, you can still access free and confidential contraception services.
 As long as a medical professional believes that you understand the information they give you and the decisions you’re making, and they do not believe that you’re in danger, they will not tell your parents or carer.
 They will only encourage you to speak to them.

 If you’re allergic to any of the ingredients in ellaOne, then you should avoid taking it.

-You will not be able to use ellaOne if:
+You will not be able to use ellaOne if you:

-- you have certain health conditions (like asthma that requires oral steroids)
+- have certain health conditions (like asthma that requires oral steroids)

-- you’re taking medication for indigestion, fungal infections, epilepsy, TB, or HIV
+- are taking medication for indigestion, fungal infections, epilepsy, TB, or HIV

 When you order ellaOne, you will be asked if you’re taking any other medicines.
 You should tell your healthcare professional about any prescription and non-prescription medications you take.
 This is important as the medicine you’re taking could prevent ellaOne from working.

 If you’ve taken any of the following medicines within the last week, then ellaOne may not work for you:

 - medicines that treat epilepsy, such as primidone, phenobarbital, phenytoin, fosphenytoin, carbamazepine, oxcarbazepine and barbiturates